 Donald still appears on merchandise, but it’s less than ever, mainly because the UO loses money.
 As of 2010, for every sale of an item with Donald on it, the UO receives 12 percent of the sales, half of which goes to Disney.
 Now that the costumed mascot is no longer under Disney’s thumb, the University created an image that is an illustrated depiction of the mascot Duck to be put on various merchandise.

 The University of Oregon remained the only sports team with a Disney connection until 1993 when Anaheim’s NHL team the Mighty Ducks arrived, complete with hockey mask wearing duck mascot dubbed Wild Wing, who later went on to be in the Might Ducks animated series.
 Disney sold the team (and I assume the rights of the mascot) in 2005, when they simply became the Anaheim Ducks.
-But regardless of the Mighty Ducks, the University of Oregon remains the only school to have a direct Walt Disney connection and feature a Disney mascot.
+But regardless of the Mighty Ducks, the University of Oregon remains the only school to have a direct Walt Disney connection to create a Disney mascot.
 So, if you’re catch a Ducks football game this fall, there is a reason the mascot looks mighty familiar.